 Uniformed Patrol is the most widely recognized and vital component of the Crestview Police Department.
 Patrol Officers drive marked patrol vehicles and are the primary responders to calls for service.
-Typically, when a citizen dials 911 or calls the Police Department to request assistance or report a crime, a uniformed Patrol Officer is usually the first to respond to the scene.
+When a citizen dials 911 or calls the Police Department to request assistance or report a crime, a uniformed Patrol Officer is typically the first to respond to the scene.

-During their shifts, Patrol Officers are called upon to identify, pursue, and arrest criminals, investigate complaints ranging from ordinance violations to felonies, enforce traffic laws, investigate motor vehicle crashes, search for and apprehend suspects, resolve problems and disputes, and conduct business and neighborhood security checks and foot patrols.
+During their shifts, Patrol Officers are called upon to identify, pursue, and arrest criminals, investigate complaints ranging from city ordinance violations and misdemeanors to felonies, enforce traffic laws and respond to traffic complaints, investigate motor vehicle crashes, search for and apprehend suspects, resolve problems and disputes, and conduct business and neighborhood security checks and foot patrols.
 Patrol Officers must have an in-depth and well-rounded knowledge of the law and possess strong observation and communication skills.